anupam858/ASL_Gesture_recognition/README.md

 Dependencies:

 1. Numpy 2.
 Pandas 3.
 Tensorflow 4. tkinter 5.
 OpenCV 6.
-SQLite3
+SQLite3 7. imutils

 How to use: